Tetsuya3850/CS-Terminology/README.md

 A key-value store generally allows for O(1) reads and writes and is often backed by memory or SSD.
 Key-value stores provide high performance and are often used for simple data models or for rapidly-changing data, such as an in-memory cache layer.
 Since they offer only a limited set of operations, complexity is shifted to the application layer if additional operations are needed.

 ### Document Database
-A document store is centered around documents (XML, JSON, binary, etc), where a document stores all information for a given object.
+A document store is centered around documents (XML, JSON, binary, etc), where a document stores all information for a given object (data is represented in the same way that applications do).
+This minimizes expensive joins and makes it easier for developers to reason about the data.
 Some document stores like MongoDB and CouchDB also provide a SQL-like language to perform complex queries.
 Although documents can be organized or grouped together, documents may have fields that are completely different from each other.
-Such high flexibility are often utilized for working with occasionally changing data.
+Such high flexibility are often utilized for working with occasionally changing requirements and data.

 ### Column Database
 A wide column store's basic unit of data is a column (name/value pair).
 A column can be grouped in column families (analogous to a SQL table).
 Super column families further group column families.
 You can access each column independently with a row key, and columns with the same row key form a row.
 Each value contains a timestamp for versioning and for conflict resolution.
 Google introduced Bigtable as the first wide column store, which influenced the open-source HBase often-used in the Hadoop ecosystem, and Cassandra from Facebook.